Bottle-Water/Blastov/readme.md

 **Final Project: Generative music tool**

 This project creates a "Solar system" generative music tool.
-It consists of a genetic algorithm creating chord progressions and a Markov chain model creating a melody on top of that, based on a Physics-based UI.
+It consists of a genetic algorithm creating chord progressions and a Markov chain model creating a melody on top of that, with a physics-based UI.

 ## Prerequisites